SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

  \tag{9}
 $$

-As can be seen all information required to verify (8) is contained in a block's inputs and outputs; verification is done with (9).
+As can be seen all information required to verify (8) is contained in a block's inputs and outputs.
 One important distinction to make is that the Coinbase UTXO does not count towards the _script offset_.
 This is because the Coinbase UTXO already has special rules accompanying it and it has no input, thus we cannot generate a _script offset_ \\( \so \\) for a Coinbase transaction.
 The coinbase can allow any _script_ \\(\script_i\\) and  _script offset public key_ \\( K\_{Oi} \\) as long as it does not break any of the rules in [RFC 120](RFC-0120_Consensus.md).

 We modify Blockheaders to be: